-Deadly clashes shake Libya’s capital, killing 13 civilians
+Deadly clashes shake Libya’s capital, killing 23 people

 CAIRO (AP) — Deadly clashes broke out Saturday in Libya’s capital between militias backed by its two rival administrations, portending a return to violence amid a long political stalemate.

-At least 13 civilians were killed and over 95 wounded, the Health Ministry said.
+At least 23 people were killed and 140 more wounded, the Health Ministry said.
 It added that 64 families were evacuated from areas around the fighting.

 The escalation threatens to shatter the relative calm Libya has enjoyed for most of the past two years.
 The oil-rich nation plunged into chaos following a NATO-backed uprising that toppled and killed longtime autocrat Moammar Gadhafi in 2011.

 Among the fatalities was Mustafa Baraka, a comedian known for his social media videos mocking militias and corruption.
-Baraka died after he was shot in his chest, according to Malek Merset, an emergency services spokesman.
+Baraka died after he was shot in his chest, said Malek Merset, an emergency services spokesman.

-Merset said emergency services were still trying to evacuate wounded and civilians trapped in the fighting that erupted overnight and continued into Saturday.
+Merset said emergency services were still trying to evacuate wounded and civilians trapped in the fighting that erupted overnight and continued into Saturday evening.

 The Health Ministry said in a statement hospitals and medical centers in the capital were shelled, and ambulance teams were barred from evacuating civilians, in acts that “amount to war crimes.”